solopres/Project-2/Documentation/Sprint_Report_Iteration_7.md

-# Sprint 7: GUI Updates
+# Sprint 7: GUI Updates/ display cards
 **Goal:**

 - Improve the user interface by connecting it with the new controller and allowing better card interaction.